ksyx/go-shortlink/README.md

 with the `admin` option when running, and get the user id.
 After you get the id, go to the Azure Active Directory portal and paste the part of user id before `.` in the `Search your tenant` box in the overview page and the result will show up.

+To limit application to approved users only, please visit your Azure Portal, and search Enterprise Applications, then enter your application's management page.
+Choose Properties from the sidebar, then choose Yes for `Assignment required`, after which you will need to add users approved in `Users and groups` in the sidebar.